 Day 1:

-Arrival into Denpasar International Airport, situated in the south-west corner of the beautiful island of Bali in preparation for our onward journey to the Lesser Sundas.
+Arrivals into Denpasar International Airport, situated in the south-west corner of the beautiful island of Bali, in preparation for our onward journey to the Lesser Sundas, with a group dinner in the evening.
 Night in Kuta, Bali.

 Day 2: